MrFaber/IncrediblyRidiculousCounts/README.md

 Bring the Mine back in Minecraft: Less ores spawn in worldgen, you won’t be overwhelmed by ten different ores every five blocks.
 COFH World controls much of the Ore Gen, providing a balanced experience which aims at the moment of making you happy if you find ores.
 Additionally, a few custom features like geodes and fractals have been added.

 Make Villages great again: Sparse villages with ridicolous distance in between.
-You spawn in a village and that might turn out as a bonus, but finding the next one could be challenging.
+You spawn in a village and that might turn out to be a bonus, but finding the next one could be challenging.

 Make Forestry Beehives great again: Rare beehive spawns with a bit more distance in between